 Just like in the smartphone world, with tablets, it's often a debate between Samsung Galaxy and Apple iPad.
 When looking at the new Samsung Galaxy Tab S7 FE vs. iPad Air (2020), it might be easy to assume that newer is better and the former model makes the most sense.
 But that isn't always the case.
 The 2020 version of the iPad Air is still a solid, feature-rich, premium tablet that can measure up.
 In fact, we even named it the best Apple tablet for students.

-With that said, which one you buy truly depends on which ecosystem you live in.
+With that said, which one you buy truly depends on which ecosystem you like best.
 If you own other Apple devices at home, like Apple TV, iPhone, or an Apple Watch, there's a lot of seamless connectivity you can enjoy among them all.
-The same goes for Samsung and its devices that work in perfect harmony with the Galaxy Tabs, like its smart TVs, Galaxy phones, and more.
+The same goes for Samsung and its devices that work perfectly with the Galaxy Tabs, like its smart TVs, Galaxy phones, and more.

-However, if you aren't really tied to either ecosystem, making the choice between these two can be difficult.
-To help break things down, let's look at how they compare when it comes to core specs.
+However, if you aren't really tied to either ecosystem, choosing between these two can be difficult.
+To help break things down, let's look at how they compare to core specs.

 |Screen Size||12.4 inches||10.9 inches|